Lee Mroszak

-Lee Siegfried (born Lee Anthony Mroszak on December 11, 1968, in Minnesota), known by the on-air moniker Crazy Cabbie, is an American DJ.
-He broadcast on New York City's 92.3 K-Rock and is a former regular guest on The Howard Stern Show.
+Lee Siegfried (born Lee Anthony Mroszak, December 11, 1968 – March 30, 2024), known by the on-air moniker Crazy Cabbie, was an American disc jockey.
+He broadcast on New York City's 92.3 K-Rock for several years as part of the Cane and Cabbie Show and was a regular guest on The Howard Stern Show.

-Mroszak previously worked for two radio stations in the Twin Cities, spending time as part of the 92 KQRS Morning Show.
-Mroszak was fired from KQRS after he faked a segment implying that Brett Favre was staying in a Minneapolis hotel with a woman other than his wife.
+Early life

+Lee Mroszak was born to an unwed mother as the product of an affair with a married man in 1968 and quickly given up for adoption.
+Mroszak left his adopted family at age 13 after years of abuse.

+Minnesota radio career

 Mroszak began his radio career as a frequent caller known as "Cabbie" on The Andy Savage Show, airing on Minneapolis' 93.7 The Edge.
-When Howard Stern's show came to town, Mroszak moved to the KQRS Morning Show, the highest-rated morning drive show in Minneapolis.
+When The Howard Stern Show came to town in 1997, Mroszak moved to the KQRS Morning Show, the highest-rated morning drive show in Minneapolis.

-KQRS hijinks

 Mroszak raised his visibility at KQRS as a street reporter who took some listeners on a tour of the city's crack cocaine market.
 In one attempt to be outrageous, Mroszak did a "remote report" in which he claimed to have knocked on NFL star Brett Favre's hotel room door when the NFL's Green Bay Packers were in town for a Monday night game.
 Mroszak claimed that he intended to offer Favre some Vicodin and a six-pack of beer, but that he instead discovered the quarterback with a naked female who was not his wife.
 The report ended abruptly, but the press contacted the station for further information.
 Mroszak was forced into hiding, but eventually admitted that the story was completely fabricated.
 With his credibility shattered, Mroszak was fired by KQRS and the station apologized to Favre.